Srl11july/springapp/README.md

 SpringMVC based Restful Web Service Application

-This is an sample application developed for POC on Spring MVC and RestFul WebService
+This is an sample Web Application using SpringMVC, Hibernate, MySQL